 3 Ways To Maximize Enlist® Herbicide Applications

-Let’s walk through the most important elements for you to consider as you strategize your plan.
+Managing Enlist E3 acres yourself this season?
+Let’s walk through the most important elements for you to consider.

 Warm-season annual weeds like waterhemp on the other hand need to be managed differently.
 These weeds don’t start emerging until after typical spring burndown or early-season postemergence timing.
 For these weeds, you’ll need to plan a mid-season application around late June, which means you may want to consider coupling Enlist with glufosinate.

 Your program all depends on your weed spectrum.
-Start thinking about how your Enlist applications will plug into those weed growth timings to maximize the potential effectiveness.
+Stay on top of how your Enlist applications plug into those weed growth timings to maximize the potential effectiveness.

 If you’re facing winter annual weeds, it’s smart to apply a spring burndown.
 In the Enlist system, this tank mix likely contains Enlist One along with a burndown component plus a water conditioner.
 An MSO oil adjuvant is also critical for this application since you’ll likely be spraying it in cooler temperatures.

 A popular tank mix for the first post-emergence application is Enlist One plus glyphosate.
 A water conditioner plus a drift and deposition aid are important adjuvants to include in this pass.
 If you need volunteer corn control as well, you can add in a product like Section® Three herbicide.
 If you do this, it’s important to include an oil adjuvant.